National Institutes of Health, Department of Defense, and Industry - Post Award

 |58.||Confirm that all study results have been submitted to ClinicalTrials.gov (if applicable).
 The initial study results are required within 12 months of achieving the last primary outcome.
 This may be sooner than study close-out.

-For assistance with ClinicalTrials.gov, contact Clinical Trial Disclosure.
+For assistance with ClinicalTrials.gov, contact Clinical Trial Disclosure on the RCQA website.

 |59.||Per study protocol and ICF, study summary results should be disseminated to participants by the PI/delegated study staff, ideally after data interpretation has undergone peer-review.|